mixnets/SwiftShader/README.md

 Building
 --------

-SwiftShader libraries can be built for Windows, Linux, and Mac OS X.\
+SwiftShader libraries can be built for Windows, Linux, and macOS X.\
 Android and Chrome (OS) build environments are also supported.

 * **CMake**